 - Campfire yarns

 On a whim, the crew decided to walk the Pemberton to Northcliffe section of the Bibbulmun Track.
 Now for those who aren’t local to the wild west, the Bibbulmun Track is a long distance trail spanning 1000km in length, weaving through some of south-west Western Australia’s most iconic towns.

 Although this was one of the shorter sections of the walk, it still proved to be an uphill, downhill, uphill battle.
 For beginners, like us, I’d recommend at least a week of preparation as you’ll be walking at a steady pace for 3 days, with little supplies.

 Split into 2 cars, we left Perth in the wee hours of the morning, all pumped for the journey we were about to embark on.
-This excitement quickly dissipated with the realisation we would a need car at the start AND end point of the trail.
-A quick 3 hour return trip and it was time to hit the legs.
+This excitement quickly dissipated with the realisation we would a need car at the start AND endpoint of the trail.
+After a quick 3 hour return trip, it was time to hit the legs.

 With 40km to cover over the first 2 days, there was no time for dilly-dallying.
-If we were to reach the campsites each day before dark, we would have to walk like we’ve never walked before.
+If we were to reach the campsites each day before dark, we would have to walk like we’d never walked before.
 This plan was quickly thrown out the window with each and everyone one of us becoming distracted by the amazing scenery.
 The trail boasts incredible views as you weave your way between the giant trees of Karri Forest.
 Think Endor from Star Wars.

 A few too many games of eye spy later and we had made it to camp (in surprisingly good time).
 At each campsite, there is a small wooden hut keeping you elevated from the night creepers, a fire pit and a rainwater tank.
 Unfortunately, the hut was full with more adept and well-prepared hikers, so the dirt is where we lay our heads.